KVGK-LP: History

 This station received its original construction permit from the Federal Communications Commission on September 5, 2014.
 The new station was assigned the KIOF-LP call sign by the FCC on September 12, 2014.
 KIOF-LP began over-the-air program tests on January 9, 2016, and received its license to cover from the FCC on February 1, 2016.

 In June 2018, KIOF-LP Las Vegas Public Radio Inc. officially became part of the State of Nevada Public Broadcasting System.

 On June 9, 2022, the Federal Communications Commission issued a construction permit to Las Vegas Public Radio Inc. for a new station to operate on 90.1 FM and broadcast at 48,000 watts.
 The KIOF-LP license was deleted on September 6, 2022, in order to make way for KQQY to launch at 90.1 FM.
 The FCC reinstated KIOF-LP's license on November 3, 2022.
 The station changed its call sign to KVGK-LP on March 10, 2023.

-By October 4, 2023, the FCC determined it made a fatal mistake by cancelling KVGK-LP's license for Las Vegas Public Radio Inc. after fatal flaws were determined with FCC's electronic systems during the final FCC CDBS to LMS conversions with FCC Modification of License processes when errors were made for Las Vegas Public Radio Inc. that the KVGK-LP license should have previously cancelled by May 12, 2023 when the FCC licensed and authorized Portsonic Communications, LLC, a commercial company for LPFM Commercial research and development for KVGK-LP on May 12, 2023 during a 6 month period due to the station having been silent since September 4, 2022.
-By October 30, 2023, both Las Vegas Public Radio and Portsonic Communications, LLC working under a joint Temporary Application for Provisionial Commercial Use project were told by the FCC not to place the station on the air.
-This fatal licensing set of errors in the FCC CDBS and LMS systems is presently sitting in the 118th Congress due to the impacts to both companies being small business concerns as governed by the Federal Trade Commission.
-The FCC covered up those licensing errors to the general public impacting vendors and others by late May 2023 to early 2024 by not updating its LMS system by manually carrying over previous CDBS records of the licensing change for FCC Facility ID 190166 back on May 12, 2023 which led to the Congressional Inquiries being made of actions taken by the FCC and confirmed by Congress but were being hidden to the general public for reasons unknown severely impacting both companies in the Las Vegas, Nevada marketplace.
+On October 4, 2023, the FCC cancelled KVGK-LP's license due to the station having been silent since September 4, 2022.